-Following the consultation period for this document, an Approval Report will be completed and the draft variation will be considered for approval by the FSANZ Board.
-The FSANZ Board's decision will then be notified to the Ministerial Council.
-Following notification, the proposed draft variation to the Code is expected to come into effect on gazettal, subject to any request from the Ministerial Council for a review of FSANZ's decision.
+The FSANZ Board's decision will be notified to the Ministerial Council.
+Following notification, the proposed draft variation to Standard 1.5.2 is expected to come into effect on gazettal, subject to any request from the Ministerial Council for a review of FSANZ's decision.